-URL structure has gained more importance recently with more weight thrown to it by Google.
+URL structure has gained more importance recently with more weight thrown on it by Google.
 Google considers URL structure as one of the factors that enhance user experience.
-Having a good URL structure will boost your website growth and make your visitors happy.
+Having a good URL structure will boost your website’s growth and make your visitors happy.

 If your URLs are made up of seemingly random characters, on the other hand, you’re better off creating a new URL structure with your new site.
 However, be sure to keep a log of these URLs so you can set up appropriate redirects where necessary.